zuchka/hyphen8/README.md

 You can also adjust your string-chunking interval.
 Adjust the `String.chunk_every()` function in `Hyphen8.start()` to define how large or small a chunk each spawned process computes.
 Increasing this number can increase performance on very long strings.
 Alternately, increasing the chunk size well beyond your average string length can hurt performance.
 I suggest using Benchee and experimenting with combinations based on your use case.

-Another option is to rewrite `Hyphen8` so that it dynamically creates a worker pool based on a given input's size.
+Another option is to rewrite `Hyphen8` so that it dynamically determines chunk size based on the given input.

 ## History of the Knuth-Liang Algorithm